crynux-ecosystem/genki-dama/README.md

 ### Multi-modality Models

-Expand the landscape to other modality models: text generation, image generation, etc.
+Expand the landscape to other modality models: text, image, video, etc.

 ### Data Markeplace